 He came as a baby, lived, died and rose again for us.
 Here is His story.
-All these Bible verses are included in the free printable at the end.
+Get the free printable with all these verses at the end of this post.

 Old Testament Bible verses foretelling the birth of Jesus: